-(1) All share options awarded to Directors that were outstanding as at 31 December 2016 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting.

-- (2) All options granted to James Noble on 20 March 2015 were granted as replacement options in exchange for options formerly held over Ordinary shares of Adaptimmune Limited.
+- All share options awarded to Directors that were outstanding as at 31 December 2017 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting. - (2) All options granted to James Noble on 20 March 2015 were granted as replacement options in exchange for options formerly held over Ordinary shares of Adaptimmune Limited.
 Generally, these replacement options vest and become exercisable as follows: 25% on the first anniversary of the grant date of the original options and 75% in monthly instalments over the following three years. - (3) 519,481 options granted to Lawrence Alleva and 519,481 options granted to Dr Elliott Sigal vest and become exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following three years.
 All options granted to Non-Executive Directors on 11 May 2015 vested and became exercisable on 11 May 2015.
-All options granted to Non-Executive Directors on 11 August 2016 vest and become exercisable on 11 August 2017. - (4) Options granted to Barbara Duncan, Giles Kerr and Tal Zaks were awarded on appointment as new Directors, and vest and become exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following two years. - (5) In recognition of Dr Jonathan Knowles' service as the Board chairman and the chairman of the Corporate Governance and Nominating Committee, and of Ian Laing's service as a Director and member of the Audit and Remuneration Committees, up to 31 December 2016, the vesting of 217,222 options held by Dr Knowles and of 144,000 options held by Mr Laing was accelerated so that such options vested and became exercisable on 30 December 2016.
-Any options held by Dr Knowles and Mr Laing that are not exercised on or before 31 December 2018 will lapse and cease to be exercisable.
+All options granted to Non-Executive Directors on 11 August 2016 vested and became exercisable on 11 August 2017.
+All options granted to Non-Executive Directors on 3 July 2017 vest and become exercisable on 3 July 2018. - (4) 332,776 options granted to Barbara Duncan, 288,000 options granted to Giles Kerr and 288,000 options granted to Tal Zaks were awarded on appointment as new Directors, and vest and become exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following two years.

-The closing market price of our ADSs on 30 December 2016 was \$4.05.
+The closing market price of our ADSs on 29 December 2017 was \$6.68.
 One ADS represents six Ordinary shares.